DimonSmart/NugetMcpServer/README.md

   - Returns up to 50 most popular packages with details including download counts, descriptions, and project URLs
   - Results are sorted by popularity (download count) for better relevance

+### Package Information Tools

+- `GetPackageInfo(packageId, version?)` - Gets comprehensive information about a NuGet package including metadata, dependencies, and meta-package status.
+Shows clear warnings for meta-packages and guidance on where to find actual implementations.

+### Package Dependencies

+- `GetPackageDependencies(packageId, version?)` - Gets the dependencies of a NuGet package to help understand what other packages contain the actual implementations

 ## MCP Server Response Examples